HTTP-RPC/Kilo/README.md

 The pipe is configured with a capacity of 4K elements and a timeout of 15s.
 Limiting the capacity ensures that the producer does not do more work than necessary if the consumer fails to retrieve all of the data.
 Similarly, specifying a timeout ensures that the consumer does not wait indefinitely if the producer stops submitting data.

 This implementation is slightly more verbose than the first one.
-However, because no intermediate buffering is required, results are available to the caller sooner, and CPU and memory load is reduced.
+However, because no intermediate buffering is required, results are available to the caller sooner, and CPU/memory load is reduced.

 For more information, see the [employee service](kilo-test/src/main/java/org/httprpc/kilo/test/EmployeeService.java) example.